Causata/grunt-git-changedfiles/README.md

 Use the **git_changedfiles** task to detect which files in your local git working tree have been modified.
 This can then be used as a filter in other tasks.

+Once the task has run, you'll then be able to access a list of files changed in your Git working tree like this:

+    grunt.config.get('git.changed')